pantheon-systems/documentation/source/content/guides/multisite/07-search-replace.md

 There is currently a limit of 25 sites that can be configured for search-replace.
 We expect this number to increase before general availability.

 ### Subdirectory WPMS
-For subdirectory multisites, there is no configuration beyond adding the value to pantheon.yml.
+For subdirectory Multisites, there is no configuration beyond adding the value to `pantheon.yml`.
 Search-replace will match the behavior of the platform’s search-replace for non-WPMS sites.